beatuptaiye/history-nigeria-t/README.md

 - **Footer:** The footer includes copyright information, asserting the ownership of the content.
 - **Stylish Design:** The use of a clean and stylish design, with a consistent color scheme, enhances the overall aesthetic.

+## Dependencies

+The website utilizes the following external dependencies:

+- **Font Awesome:** Used for icons throughout the website.
+- **Google Maps Embed API:** Integrated for displaying the active map of Nigeria.

+## References